 - your social worker

-Asking for help does take courage, but it also shows that:
+Asking for help takes courage, but it also shows that you:

-- you want things to change for your family
+- want things to change for your family

 It might help to know that you’re not the only parent who has faced tough times.
 Every doctor, psychologist, counsellor, social worker and hotline operator has spoken to, and helped, someone just like you.

-Professional help can work with you to get support and give you ideas on ways to be a more positive parent.
+Professionals can work with you and give you ideas on ways to be a more positive parent.
 By seeking help, you’re doing the best thing possible for your child, your family and yourself.